mahmoud-abuaysheh/10PH-DVFL/midas/README.md

 ```

 This reads the raw MIDAS Excel metadata file and resolves image paths, producing `aligned_canonical_table_validated.csv` (660 aligned lesion triples).

+> **Note on canonical selection:** Each patient may have multiple images per modality.
+This script selects one canonical image per modality per lesion deterministically by taking the first record after sorting by filename.
+Only lesions with all three modalities physically present and resolvable on disk are retained.

 ### Step 2 — Generate per-fold NPZ files